STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ## [1] 1704    6

+The gapminder dataset contains 1704 rows and 6 columns.

-We can either do it one by one using the class function
+We can find the type of each variable one by one using the 'class' function:

 ``` r
 class(gapminder$country)